nollroberts/ptax/content/_index.md

 ---
-title: Home
+title: Tax
 type: docs

 ---

-# Wyoming Property taxes
+# Wyoming Property Taxes
 A solution to stop the government from taxing citizens out of their homes.